caotians1/BabyAIPlusPlus/README.md

 ```

 ## Introduction
 Although recent works have shown the benefits of instructive texts in goal-conditioned RL, few have studied whether descriptive texts help agents to generalize across dynamic environments.
-To promote research in this direction, we introduce a new platform, BabyAI++, to generate various dynamic environments along with corresponding descriptive texts (see following Table).
+To promote research in this direction, we introduce a new platform BabyAI++, to generate various dynamic environments along with corresponding descriptive texts (see following Table).
+Experiments on BabyAI++ show strong evidence that using descriptive texts improves the generalization of RL agents across environments with varied dynamics.

 | <img width=290/>Environments                   | Instructive Text   | Descriptive Text   | State Manipulation | Variable Dynamics  | Procedural Envs    | Multi-task         |
 |----------------------------------|:------------------:|:------------------:|:------------------:|:------------------:|:------------------:|:------------------:|